Topeifeoluwa-2008/PROJECT_TECH4DAV-BATCHA/README.md

 *   Age and Sleep Quality: Older adults report higher sleep quality (7.5hours) compared to middle-aged (7.3hours) and younger adults (6.16hours).
 *   BMI and Sleep Quality: The pie chart reveals that the majority of individuals are of normal weight, and this group also tends to report higher sleep quality compared to overweight and obese categories.
-Blood Pressure and Sleep: Sleep quality varies slightly across BP categories, with those in the "Normal" category reporting the highest sleep quality (7.57).
+Blood Pressure and Sleep: Sleep quality varies slightly across BP categories, with those in the "Normal Weight" category reporting the highest sleep quality (7.57).
 This dashboard can guide occupational health interventions by identifying a risk groups and patterns associated with lifestyle-related health issues.

 ## Conclusion
 -  High-stress roles, like Sales Representatives, show poorer sleep and health metrics, while roles like Engineering report better sleep quality.